iTwin/itwinjs-core/docs/bis/domains/building-spatial.md

 Geometry Use:
 1 - Can be 2d closed `CurveVector` defining a volume when combined with height.
 2 - Can be a closed 3d volume.
+3 - Local Coordinates : z points away from the center of the earth.

 ```xml
     <ECEntityClass typeName="Space" displayLabel="Space" description="a spatial aspect class of a real-world Space object">